timothyabbott/mosh_react/Notes.md

 State is mutable, i.e. can be changed.

 A change to either will cause a re-render the component, and update the DOM as necessary.

+## 20. Passing children
+Handy shortcut: install "ES7+ React/Redux/React-Native snippets" and a bunch of shortcuts will be added to vscode.
+In this example we use rafce which stands for "react arrow function export component"